pip-services/pip-services-docs/content/en/python/commons/convert/integer_converter.md

 - **returns**: int - integer value or default when conversion is not supported.

 #### to_nullable_integer
-Converts value into integer or returns null when conversion is not possible.
+Converts value into integer or returns None when conversion is not possible.
 See [LongConverter.to_nullable_long](../long_converter/#tonullablelong)

 > `static` to_nullable_integer(value: Any): int

 - **value**: Any - the value to convert.
-- **returns**: int - integer value or null when conversion is not supported.
+- **returns**: int - integer value or None when conversion is not supported.

 ### Examples